Skip to main content

 Workers’ Compensation Insurance

-The state of Florida requires employers to provide workers' compensation insurance for:
+The state of Florida requires employers to provide workers compensation insurance for:

 • Any business with more than four employees must provide them with workers’ compensation.